Available with Data Reviewer license.

 Query expression to be applied to a feature layer or stand-alone table.

-All features or rows whose parameters match those defined in the SQL query are returned as a Reviewer result.
+All features or rows whose parameters match those defined in the SQL query are returned as Reviewer results.

 This information is used to support data quality requirement traceability, automated reporting, and corrective workflows.